java-SG/excel-parser/README.md

 Along I wrote some helper methods to process getting the file initially, within certain boundaries, placed in Utility This can ofcourse be either hardcoded or swapped out entirely based on preferred mechanics.

+The main method will simply show some simple cases of how to iterate the data.

 For me personally, the primary usage is to easily parse a huge load of seed data to my Java Springboot application, without writing a million lines of builders manually.
 Especially due to the extend of what that application will encompass.